Budgeting7 min read

 Common Mistakes to Avoid

-• Misclassifying Wants as Needs (e.g., that $6 coffee every morning)
+• Misclassifying wants as needs (that $6 coffee every morning, for example)

-• Ignoring irregular income — adjust percentages monthly if you freelance or earn commissions
+• Ignoring irregular income - adjust monthly if you freelance or earn commissions

-• Not tracking spending — awareness is key to keeping on track
+• Not tracking spending at all - some awareness is still required

-• Trying to be too rigid — a budget is a guide, not a punishment
+• Being too rigid - a budget is a guide, not a punishment

 #50/30/20 rule#budgeting#personal finance#how to budget#beginner budgeting